Alcohol Treatment Medications

 If other, or more severe, side effects manifest, you should reach out to a doctor.

-Though Naltrexone has also been shown to help with narcotic addiction, you should always seek out a treatment specialist before medicating.
+Though Naltrexone has also been shown to help with narcotic addiction, you should always seek out a treatment provider before medicating.

 Why Look for Medicinal Options?